 The Specialist can provide accurate information on public & private benefits, as well as provide resources, referrals, assistance & support on other matters.
 Please visit our Frequently Asked Questions (FAQs) below to get answers you may be looking for.

 If you are signed on as a Client, the DBS can:

 - Help you compare Medicare options, including Part D (Prescription) Plans

-- Advocate & assist with an Appeal for Social Security Disability benefits
+- Advocate & assist for obtaining Social Security Disability benefits

 - Help determine which programs you may be entitled to by completing a “benefit checkup”

 QUICK LINKS & RESOURCES

 - Medical Assistance & FoodShare application or call 1-888-283-0012

 - Housing and utility issues

 - Prescriptions drug programs through Medicare